runticle/vending-machine/README.md

 Also, I would have liked to implement soft deletes.
 At the moment, deleting a user cascades the deletion and removes all access tokens and existing products.

+I have used `jwt` for authentication.
+Certain routes are also guarded by a user-type authentication. i.e. only buyers can access `/products/buy`.

 ### Frontend

 The frontend is written in React.
 I have not spent much time on designing the interface.
 I have used a few external packages (again, just to get a feel for them and see how they work).

+It is a single page web app, with no routing setup.

 I have not done much as muh data validation on the frontend as I'd like.
 Ideally I would share the zod schemas across the front and backend.

 I am storing data simply in localstorage.
 With more time I would like to implement redux, but as it is such a small project I decided against doing so at the beginning.

 I have mostly used styled-components to loosely style the code.